BlenderCharacters/5_Humanoid_Animation/README.md

 **After watching (learning outcomes)…**

 You will understand the purpose of the section, it's objectives and what you are about to do to accomplish them.

+### 3 Remember Your Reference Material
+**In this video (objectives)…**

+1. Why reference material is important
+2. Look at various ways of obtaining reference material

+Keywords: "reference, profile"

+**After watching (learning outcomes)…**

+Understand why reference material is important in animation.
+Be comfortable with how to get your reference material